cortexintel/interview-setup/SlackBotPrototype/README.md

 ## Overview

 Slack weather bot that uses DarkSky API to get forecasts.
-If bot is running, it'll notify every morning of the current weather if the today's forecast is different from yesterday's.
-The bot is currently intended to run a console executable but can be modified to run as a windows service.
+The bot supports location based weather requests () To support location based weather requests, we need to persist user locations.

+It currently only supports small set of locations from demonstration purposes, 1000 cities in the United States only.
+Data source for cities from this Gist: https://gist.github.com/Miserlou/c5cd8364bf9b2420bb29

 ## Features

 * Responds to `weather now`, `weather tomorrow`, and `what should I wear?`
+* Responds to `weather now <location>`, `weather tomorrow <location>`
+  * <location> needs to be a city state pair, where state is a two letter abbreviation e.g. New York, NY
+* User can set location with `set me to <location>`

 ## Development Setup